mickjc750/str/README.md

  * A pointer to the beginning of the string
  * The size (in characters) of the string

 Some operations may return an invalid strview_t, in this case .data=NULL and .size==0.
+This is useful not only for indicating that an operation failed, but also for indicating that the data you attempted to parse does not exist.
+See the example/uri-parser for an example of how this is useful.

 Note that it is valid to have a strview_t of length 0.
-In this case *data should never be de-referenced (as it points to something of size 0, ie non-existent).
+In this case *data should never be de-referenced (as it points to something of size 0, where no characters exist).

-&nbsp;
-# Passing a strview_t to printf()
- There are two macros defined for this **PRIstr** and **PRIstrarg()**, which make use if printf's dynamic precision to limit the number of characters read.

- Example usage:

-	printf("The string is %"PRIstr"\n", PRIstrarg(mystring));

 &nbsp;
 # strview.h functions: